 The flank steak cut comes from the belly of the cow.
 It is a fairly long and flat piece of meat with really well defined grain running through it.
 Cows use their flank muscles quite often, so that makes this muscle super lean and needs to be cut against the grain and fairly thin.

 This is a bit of a tricky one.
 The name suggests that it comes from somewhere on the sirloin of the cow, but actually this comes from the round as well.
 Being cut from the same muscle as the top round, bottom round and eye of round, it has a lot of the same characteristics as them.
 Very lean and fairly tough.
 As with the other cuts, I would suggest cutting this thinly and against the grain.

 Beef Jerky Wrap-up

 In my opinion, the most important thing when making good beef jerky is to not overcook it.
 That is the quickest way to ruin it.
-Whether you are cooking it in the oven on a low heat, on smoker (my favorite) or in a food dehydrator, make sure to not over do it.
-You want the jerky to retain a little moisture, otherwise it’s going to be a hard, dry hunk of meat that no one wants to eat.
+Whether you are cooking it in the oven on low heat, on a smoker (my favorite) or in a food dehydrator, make sure to not overdo it.
+You want the jerky to retain a little moisture, otherwise, it’s going to be a hard, dry hunk of meat that no one wants to eat.
 Learning how to make good jerky is an art.
 If you don’t get it right the first time, try again and again and again.
 Sooner or later you will nail it and you will never want to buy beef jerky from the store again.